ben-apple-test/weather-thing/README.md

 ## Weather Data
 This app uses [OpenMeteo](https://open-meteo.com/en/docs) for weather data, which is free and does not require any api validation.
 It just requires you to have the Latitude and Longitude and know what kind of information you want to lookup for that particular location.

-### Caching Strategy - Zip Code over Complete Address
-The prompt specified that the forecast data be cached based on zip code rather than the entire address, so when we do the coordinate look up and and the subsequent forecast fetch we only use the zipcode.
-We do collect and validate complete address information in the main form so its possible for us to do more with it in the future, but the most granular bit of location data we actually use is the zip code.

 ## Location Data
 ### Geocoder
 Geocoder is a well established gem that by default uses Nominatim data to lookup coordinates and location data.
 In real life production we would probably want to use a paid service or host our own but it works out of the box and is easy for now.